hoangatuan/MemoryLeaksCheck/README.md

 ```

-2. Open `ExecutorFactory.swift`, define your new UI testing frameworks to the `ExecutorType`, and add logic to generate it in the `createExecutor` func.

-3. Add new `@Option` to the executable program if need
+2. Go to `Commands` folder to create a new command for your testing framework.
+Please refer to `MaestroCommand`.

 ## Result